Room Selection FAQs

 When do I sign my housing license?

 Can I view the Terms and Conditions of my housing license before I sign my license?
-We encourage you to read the Terms and Conditions before Room Selection by visiting Rates, Amenities & Contracts.
-When you choose your room, you will be asked to accept the Terms and Conditions (also viewable in the Housing and Dining Portal during Spring Housing Selection) before signing your license.
+We encourage you to read the Terms and Conditions before Room Selection by visiting Rates, Amenities & Licenses.
+When you choose your room, you will be asked to accept the Terms and Conditions before signing your license.
 Your signature on the contract indicates knowledge and acceptance of the stipulations listed in this instructional information and in the Terms and Conditions.

 Can I view the floor plans of buildings I’m interested in before Room Selection?